top of page

 My heartbeat increased rapidly.

 ‘Que cabrón!’
 I exploded.‘Leave it,’ responded Natalie.
-‘He is a drinker and you know I hate the word cunt.
-It’s derogatory and it sounds awful.’
+‘He has a disease and you know I hate the word cunt.
+It’s derogatory and vile.’

-‘It means something else in Spanish, Natalie, I told you that’
+‘It means something else in Spanish, Natalie, I told you that and what disease?’

-Moments later I suffered a full-blown panic attack when the nurse at the ultrasound room requested I inform her of the nature of my profession for a Hospital form she was meant to complete.
+Moments later I suffered a full-blown panic attack when the nurse at the ultrasound room requested the nature of my profession for a Hospital form.
 I could not answer.
 I was stuck there, staring at the poor woman in a mixture of fear and abstraction.
+Was I a musician if I could not earn my living solely by playing the guitar?
+Was I a singer-songwriter if I had never made a penny from my songs?
+El cabron Billy was getting under my skin.
+Perhaps, he was right.
+Perhaps I was a slouch.
+Perhaps I would never have a credible profession.

-The awkwardness was everywhere.
-The tadpole was listening.
-I felt the weight of his disappointment and his disgust.
+I felt a pinch in my stomach.
+What if the tadpole was listening?
+How could I avoid his disappointment and disgust at my failure to provide.
 I am sorry tadpole.
-I am sorry I can not offer you any sort of status or rank.
-I am sorry I can not offer you any sort of security.
-It’s my fucking profession you see!
+I am sorry I can not offer you any status or rank.
+I am sorry I can not offer you security.
+It’s this bloody profession you see!
 It’s impossible to survive from it.

 ‘He is terribly ugly,’ I sobbed as we left the hospital, ‘his feet are slack, his hands are withered and short.
 That is definitely not a good-looking child.’